 Does that sound familiar?
 If you’re experiencing other merchant cash advance legal issues, know that you do have rights as a borrower.
 Find out what to do if you have a merchant cash advance collections problem.

 How Merchant Cash Advances Work

 Sometimes called credit card processing loans, merchant cash advances are not actually loans at all.
-Technically, they are an advance on future sales.
+Technically, they are an advance on future sales and receivables.
 You receive a lump sum upfront to cover whatever business expenses you may have.
 For example, you could use an MCA to buy equipment or supplement your cash flow.
-The MCA lender will then either withdraw a certain percentage of your sales revenue, or take regular installment payments from your business bank account.
-Payments happen often — usually, on a daily or weekly basis.
+The MCA lender will then either withdraw a certain percentage of your sales revenue or take regular installment payments from your business bank account.
+Lenders genreally require daily payments or weekly payments towards repaying the advance.

 MCA lenders decide how much to give you based on your company’s performance.
 However, they don’t charge interest.
 Instead, the lender charges a factor rate that’s based on the risk level of your business.
 (The riskier your business, the higher the rate.)
 Usually, the factor rate ranges between 1.1 and 1.5.
 The total repayment amount is calculated by multiplying the amount of the advance by the factor rate.
 For example, if you receive an advance of $50,000 and the factor rate is 1.2, you’d repay a total of $60,000 ($10,000 in fees).